DoNOF/DoNOF-Documentation/docs/input.rst

 For more info see [PRA 98, 022504 (2018)]

-CLMP2:               Correlated local MP2 = NOF - oiMP2
+OIMP2:               NOF - Orbital Invariant MP2

                      = F       (DEFAULT)